Siem Reap Airways

 Siem Reap Airways International was a Cambodian regional airline based in Phnom Penh, Cambodia.
 Wholly owned by Bangkok Airways of Thailand, its primary hub was Phnom Penh International Airport, with secondary hubs at Suvarnabhumi Airport and Siem Reap International Airport.
-It ceased operations in 1 December 2008.
+It ceased operations on 1 December 2008.

 Destinations

-Siem Reap Airways served the following destinations:
+During its eight-year existence, Siem Reap Airways flew to the following destinations: